yzyDavid/QSanguosha-For-Hegemony/README.md

 QT libraries for Windows (Visual Studio 2017, x64, 5.11.2) http://download.qt.io/official_releases/qt/5.11/5.11.2/qt-opensource-windows-x86-5.11.2.exe
 Or browse latest version of Qt for windows from: http://download.qt.io

+swig

+Download from official site and unexpress it as ~/tools/swig

 2. Install Qt for VS plugin and set the property Qt path.

 3. Open Qsanguosha.sln right under ~/builds/vs2017, change the Configuration to Release x64.